Characteristic Root Analysis and Regularization for Linear Time Series Forecasting: Experiments

 \subsection{Main Results}

 We evaluate our structural regularization approaches for linear models.
-Table~\ref{table:main_res} shows the results with rank reduction using RRR and Root Purge in the frequency domain, and full results are given in Appendix~\ref{appd:exp}.
+Table~\ref{table:main_res} shows the results with rank reduction using RRR and Root Purge in the frequency domain, and results on time domain models are given in Appendix~\ref{appx:sec:exp-time-domain-root-purge} and \ref{appx:sec:exp-time-domain-rank-redu}.
 Experiments are repeated five times, and we report the average performance.
 The confidence interval for Root Purge is omitted, as run-to-run differences are negligible except for the Exchange dataset (within $\pm 0.002$).
 Both RRR and Root Purge consistently outperform other baselines.
 RRR surpasses methods that require extensive hyperparameter tuning, providing simpler rank adjustment without retraining.
 Meanwhile, Root Purge pushes the performance limits of linear time series forecasting across multiple benchmarks while maintaining simplicity and computational efficiency.
-These methods are especially effective on smaller datasets, where models relying solely on data scaling tend to underperform.
-Since we cannot get ground-truth roots for real datasets, We further validate that our methods bring better characteristic roots on synthetic data in Appendix~\ref{appx:exp:root-analysis-synthetic}.
+These methods are especially effective on smaller datasets, where models relying solely on data scaling tend to underperform, in line with our theoretical analysis.